-If you have a copy of your business credit report and you think there is an incorrect commercial listing on the file, it is important you get this fixed.
+If you have a copy of your Equifax business credit report and you think there is an incorrect commercial listing on the file, it is important you get this fixed.
 Why?
-The information on your commercial credit report impacts your business' credit rating and whether or not you might be accepted for a loan or credit terms with a supplier.
+The information on your commercial credit report impacts your business' credit rating and can contribute to whether or not you might be accepted for a loan or credit terms with a supplier.

 Steps to fix an error on your business credit report

 1. Contact the credit provider

 If the error relates to a credit facility that you have or have applied for, you should contact the supplier or credit provider such as the bank, telco or utility company that the error relates to.